eevee/eev.ee/content/2016-09-18-the-curious-case-of-the-switch-statement.markdown

 ## Alternatives

-A few languages have put interesting spins on `switch`.
+A few languages have put interesting spins on `switch`, and they probably have better ideas than I do.
 Here are some I happen to know about.

 I note that not a single one of these alternatives has default fallthrough.